WordPress/gutenberg/packages/components/src/popover/README.md

 const MyPopover = () => {
 	// Use internal state instead of a ref to make sure that the component
-	// re-renders when the anchor's ref updates. const [ popoverAnchor, setPopoverAnchor ] = useState();
+	// re-renders when the popover's anchor updates. const [ popoverAnchor, setPopoverAnchor ] = useState();
 	const [ isVisible, setIsVisible ] = useState( false );
 	const toggleVisible = () => {